chaincodelabs/seminars/lightning-protocol-development/lightning-routing.md

 ## Discussion Questions

 1. How do watchtowers work with non-advertised channels when part of the graph is not known?
-Or with trampoline when the routing calculation is outsourced?
+2. Is the Lightning routing problem NP-hard?

 ### Network topology creation & maintenance